-I saw Dr PESE again in the second week of January 2015, at which time my symptoms had not changed, neither for the worse nor for the better.
+I saw Dr PESE again in the second week of January 2015.
+My symptoms had not changed.

-Electrodiagnostic testing with nerve conduction studies was done on January 22, 2015.
+Dr PESE did electrodiagnostic testing with nerve conduction studies on January 22, 2015.
 Below are the results documented in the printed report.

 Dr PESE’s conclusion of the nerve conduction studies read, “These findings are suggestive of moderately severe median nerve lesions at both wrists, worse on the left, which would be consistent with the clinical diagnosis of bilateral carpal tunnel syndrome.”

-In view of my persistent symptoms, he recommended I sought a surgical opinion with a view to bilateral carpal tunnel releases.
+Given my persistent symptoms, he recommended I seek a surgical opinion with a view to bilateral carpal tunnel releases.

 In the subsequent months, I avoided any activity that might have aggravated my carpal tunnel syndrome as much as possible, including lifting heavy objects and painting.
-I also made the effort to wear my wrist brace as much as possible, both day and night, including while sleeping.
+I also wore my wrist brace as much as possible, both day and night, including while sleeping.

 My work schedule only allowed me to fix an appointment with my preferred hand surgeon, Dr MEP, in June 2015.
-A complicating factor was that Dr MEP was based at National University Hospital, Singapore – seeing him meant having to make arrangements for travel and accommodation.
-I planned for an extended stay in Singapore because I expected to undergo surgery to both my wrists and to receive post-operative follow-up care in Singapore.
+A complicating factor was that Dr MEP’s practice was at National University Hospital, Singapore – seeing him meant making arrangements for travel and accommodation.
+I planned for an extended stay in Singapore because I expected to undergo surgery on my wrists and receive post-operative follow-up care in Singapore.

-Between the time I was discharged from Dr PESE’s care (January 23, 2015) and my appointment with Dr MEP (June 13, 2015), my symptoms improved to such an extent that I was completely asymptomatic.
+Between the time Dr PESE discharged me from his care (January 23, 2015) and my appointment with Dr MEP (June 13, 2015), my symptoms improved to the extent that I was completely asymptomatic.

-During my appointment with Dr MEP, I had no symptoms and no clinical sign could be elicited.
-Not surprisingly, the surgeon was reluctant to operate on my wrists in spite of Dr PESE’s nerve conduction studies report.
-I was delighted with this outcome and treated the rest of the time I spent in Singapore as vacation.
+During my appointment with Dr MEP, I had no symptoms, and he could not elicit any clinical signs.
+The surgeon was reluctant to operate on my wrists despite Dr PESE’s nerve conduction studies report.
+I was delighted with this outcome and treated the rest of my time in Singapore as a vacation.

-Since then, I’ve had infrequent and brief episodes, lasting no more than a few days, in which I experienced mild to moderate numbness and paresthesia in my distal palms and fingers.
-These episodes often coincided with periods of psychological stress and/or travel (during which the lifting of bags might have been a provoking factor).
+Since then, I’ve had infrequent and brief episodes, lasting only a few days, in which I experienced mild-to-moderate numbness and paresthesia in my distal palms and fingers.
+These episodes often coincided with periods of psychological stress or travel (during which the lifting of bags might have been a provoking factor).
 My symptoms would usually go away by resting my hands, but there were a few episodes in which I used my left wrist brace to control the symptoms in my left palm and fingers.